jexuswebserver/jexus-contrib/comparison.en.md

 **: Other differences include but not limited to,
 1. Compared to IIS, Jexus uses a built-in algorithm to perform ping instead of providing related settings.
 2. Jexus worker process is fully managed.
+***: Other differences include,
+1. Jexus does not support actions such as Redirect or AbortRequest.
+2. Jexus does not support conditions.
+3. Jexus cannot break from cascading rules.